Nomadic Backpacker

 NomadicBackpacker is the site you need to be using.
 I only blog about places I have visited.
 Period.

-The best place to catch the Mitla bound bus in Oaxaca is on the highway, about 500 metres east of the ADO Bus terminal, just before McDs.
+The place to catch the bus to Mitla in Oaxaca is on the highway, about 500 metres east of the ADO Bus terminal, just before McDs.

 Fare @April 2021, 20MXN.
 Journey time, 54 minutes.
 Pay the driver.
 Distance is 40km +/-.